 Colors and Icons in Your Account Register on Mobile

-Yellow: If there’s a transaction in your account register without a category, it will have a yellow tint to it.
-These transactions are a bit more pressing than those that only need to be approved, because YNAB is missing necessary details to keep your budget accurate.
-Was that spending from your Dining Out category?
-Was it a True Expense?
-YNAB needs to know in order to update the budget.
+Yellow: If there’s a transaction in your account register that needs a category, it will be yellow.
+These transactions are more pressing than those that only need to be approved, because YNAB needs to know the category in order to update the budget.
 In the image above, we see the Amazon transaction with a yellow bar on the left side, and yellow text saying "Category Needed".

-Blue: You’ll see blue in your account register in a few different places, but it always means the same thing: this item needs to be approved.
-This may be a newly imported transaction, a newly matched transaction, or the banner that filters for any transactions needing your attention.
+Blue: You’ll see blue in your account register in a few different places, and it always means the same thing—this item needs to be approved.
+In the image above, there are blue bars by the Venmo and Betterment transactions.
+Both need to be approved.

-Cleared Icon (c): Marking a transaction as ‘cleared’ means it has posted to your bank account.
-When you enter a transaction, it will default to uncleared (a gray version of the icon).
-To clear the transaction manually, tap the transaction to edit it, then tap the Cleared toggle, like this:
+Cleared Icon: Marking a transaction as cleared (green "C") means it has posted to your bank account.
+When you manually enter a transaction, it will default to uncleared (grey "C").
+To clear a transaction, tap the transaction to edit it, then tap the Cleared toggle.